skramm/dtcpp/README.md

  Tested successfully (march 2021) with releases 1.70 and 1.75

+ **Warning**: 1.70 seems to be the minimal required version, and depending on you distribution, `sudo apt install libboost-all-dev` might install an older release.<br>
+ Check  with: `cat /usr/include/boost/version.hpp`

 * `argh`: command-line parser, from https://github.com/adishavit/argh<br>
 (version 1.3.1 included for conveniency)